 Ask five people what positioning means, and you’ll likely get five different answers.
 Positioning is often used in place of value proposition and vice versa (sometimes both get confused with messaging)

 There is agreement on one thing: Successful positioning should create a connection with potential customers that results in selling more products and services.
 You hope it creates more awareness, helps drive qualified leads and shortens the purchasing decision.
 But too often, it doesn’t support any of those desired outcomes.

 What Positioning Isn’t

 Positioning isn’t a tagline, a slogan or something built around product features.
-Instead, think of it as a process that has inputs, activities and outputs.
-Positioning is a strategic activity that impacts business decisions, from the products and services your company builds to the type of culture you want to have, and the message you communicate to the market.
+Instead, think of it as a process with inputs, activities and outputs.
+Positioning is a strategic activity that impacts business decisions, from the products and services your company builds to the type of culture you want to have and the message you communicate to the market.

 Stake out a Market Position

-The average American grocery store has more than 40,000 products and is organized to recognize the way people categorize information in a hierarchical fashion.
-Aisles are stocked with similar types of products to make it easier for you to find things and each aisle includes sections of specific product categories.
+The average American grocery store has more than 47,000 products and is organized to recognize how people hierarchically categorize information.
+Aisles are stocked with similar products to make it easier for you to find things, and each aisle includes sections of specific product categories.
 For example, the baking aisle features product categories like flour, sugar, baking soda and yeast.
 Within each product category, there are different brands (individual products).

 Occupy Space in the Minds of Your Customers

 Market position is about occupying space in your customers’ minds.
 It is a way for prospective customers to understand who you are and what you’re all about, so they can categorize you, associating what you do with them and why it’s important.
 The market position puts a stake in the ground and is the most strategic decision you’ll make in your positioning journey.